DamienIrving/climate-analysis/software_installation/README.md

 For installing extra libraries alongside Anaconda,
 I first search [Anaconda.org](https://anaconda.org/) to see if `conda` can be used (conda is the library installer that comes with Anaconda).
-If a binstar isn't available,
-then I use the generic python package installer (`pip` or `easy_install`).
+If the package isn't available on anaconda.org, then I use the generic python package installer (`pip` or `easy_install`).
 This approach avoids the need to install things myself from binaries or source code, which is a nightmare and in most cases doesn't work.